You are here

 University of Utah, S.J.
 Quinney College of Law

 Much of American environmental and natural resources law, including the concept of sustainability, assumes that humans can predict and control the ecosystems' responses to changes in human activity.
 As the scientific concepts of resilience thinking and panarchy make clear, that assumption has always been doubtful, but climate change calls it completely into question.
-This talk explores the ideas of resilience thinking and sustainability in a climate change era, positing that climate change has effectively taken on the role of the mythological trickster for the foreseeable future--the unpredictable force of disruption and chaos that also breeds creativity and evolution--and that American environmental and natural resources law needs to learn to accommodate surprise.
+This talk explores the ideas of resilience thinking and sustainability in a climate change era, positing that climate change has effectively taken on the role of the mythological trickster for the foreseeable future--the unpredictable force of disruption and chaos that also breeds creativity and evolution--and that both American environmental and natural resources law and American cultural narratives need to learn to accommodate continual surprise.

 After earning a Ph.D. at U.C.
 Santa Barbara in English literature, Robin Craig attended the Lewis & Clark School of Law in Portland, Oregon, from which she graduated summa cum laude and first in her class.
 While in law school, she worked for the Natural Resources Section, General Counsel Division, of the Oregon Department of Justice, which allowed her to work on a variety of environmental law issues, from Clean Water Act litigation to CERCLA cleanups to salmon and tribal issues to the intersection of state tax law and environmental law.
 After graduation, she stayed in Portland to clerk for two years for U.S. District Judge Robert E. Jones.